Back to Blog

 Step 5: Use past papers and learn exam techniques early

 While you don’t have to do formal mocks, familiarity with the exam format boosts confidence and reduces anxiety.
-You know what to expect, so there aren’t many surprises to rattle you when it matters most — on exam day.
+Your teen will know what to expect, so there aren’t many surprises to rattle them when it matters most — on exam day.
 Incorporate past paper questions into your teen’s study plan from early on, gradually increasing the difficulty and timing.

 Many resources offer detailed past paper walkthroughs, which help your teen understand where marks are awarded and how to approach questions strategically.
 This may help you with general exam practice as well as proper mocks, if you choose to do them.